 - Vaccinations and prescriptions

-- Entertainment and/or personal expenses
+- Entertainment and/or personal expenses (such as clothing)

 - Although not covered by your research grant, we strongly recommend travel insurance.
 If the University deems your destination unsafe prior to travel, you will be responsible for returning the total award because the University cannot fund student travel in these circumstances.